What Is Leaf Mulch?

 Leaves are by far the most common material used to create mulch, if you have a tree or two, you have plenty of free organic material ready to use.
 Almost all leaves are great to use, like those from hornbeam, horse chestnuts and oak trees even have naturally occurring chemicals that help to break themselves down.

-Examples of typical mulch materials:
+Examples of other typical mulch materials:

 - Tree Waste – offcuts, branches, twigs, splintered trunks.